insertokername/depy/README.md

-# Depy
+<h1 align="center">Depy</h1>

-Depy is a dependency manager based on `scoop`.
+Depy is a dependency manager based on scoop.
 It automatically installs any program from a collection of over 3000+ packages.

 Depy automatically manages and creates virtual environemnts similar to `python -m venv` that help you manage versions of apps cleanly.